 Dame Carol Robinson, the Dr. Lee’s Professor of Chemistry at the University of Oxford, will receive the 2020 Othmer Gold Medal at Heritage Day on May 6, 2020.

-Her research has received international awards, including the Novozymes Prize in 2019, the Anfinsen Award from the Protein Society, and both the Davy Medal and Rosalind Franklin Award from the Royal Society.
-Robinson is president of the Royal Society of Chemistry and a foreign associate of the National Academy of Sciences.
-She holds eight honorary doctorates and was appointed a Dame Commander of the British Empire (DBE) in 2013 for her contribution to science and industry.
+Her research has received various international awards, with the most recent including the Royal Medal from the Royal Society, the Stein and Moore Award from the Protein Society, the 2019 Novozymes Prize from the Novo Nordisk Foundation, and the Field and Franklin Award from the American Chemical Society.
+Robinson is the current president of the Royal Society of Chemistry and a foreign associate of the National Academy of Sciences.
+She holds nine honorary doctorates and was appointed a Dame Commander of the British Empire (DBE) in 2013 for her contributions to science and industry.

 2019 Medalist: Sangeeta Bhatia